GenAIDetectDLPUWr/genai-detection/README.md

 ## Docker Image and dependencies

-The project is meant to be run in a Docker container based on the supplied Dockerfilde.
+The project is meant to be run in a Docker container based on the supplied Dockerfile.
 Dependecies are manged by poetry and are installed during the Docker image build process.
 For testing run the following command:

 ```
 poetry install --with test